kernelci/kernelci-api/doc/api-details.md

 ```

 Please note that user management fields such as `is_useruser`, `is_verified`, and `is_active` can not be updated by this request for security purposes.
+User group membership can only be updated by admin users.

 ### Update an existing user account (Admin only)